-11 SEO Tips & Tricks to Improve Indexation
+11 SEO Tips & Tricks To Improve Search Indexation

 Common Crawl Errors & Solutions

 If your website is unfortunate enough to be experiencing a crawl error, it may require an easy solution or be indicative of a much larger technical problem on your site.
-The most common crawl errors I see are:

-- DNS errors
+- DNS errors.

-- Server errors
+- Server errors.

-- Robots.txt errors
+- Robots.txt errors.

-- 404 errors
+- 404 errors.

-To diagnose some of these errors, you can leverage the Fetch as Google tool to see how Google effectively views your site.
+To diagnose some of these errors, you can leverage the URL Inspection tool to see how Google views your site.

 Failure to properly fetch and render a page could be indicative of a deeper DNS error that will need to be resolved by your DNS provider.

-Resolving a server error requires diagnosing a specific error that can be referenced in this guide.
+Resolving a server error requires diagnosing a specific error.
 The most common errors include:

-- Timeout
+- Timeout.

-- Connection refused
+- Connection refused.

-- Connect failed
+- Connect failed.

-- Connect timeout
+- Connect timeout.

-- No response
+- No response.

 Most of the time, a server error is usually temporary, although a persistent problem could require you to contact your hosting provider directly.